GoosiferIO/ZooBerry-Docs/docs/zt1/configuration-references/scenery-files.md

 ## `[Characteristics/Floats]`

+!!! note "Incomplete"
+    This section is incomplete.
+Needs remaining characteristics defined.

+These characteristics usually require a float value to be set.
+Since floats are decimal numbers, these characteristics are usually used to set prices for things such as upkeep and other costs.

 | Key                  | Value | Description|
 |----------------------|------|-----|
 | `cUpkeep` | `<float>` | How much it costs per month to upkeep entity. |